nucleuscloud/neosync/docs/docs/connections/dynamodb.md

 The default query looks basically like this: `SELECT * FROM <table>`.

-IF a subset is configured, a where clause is tacked on alongwith your provided query.
+IF a subset is configured, a where clause is tacked on along with your provided query.
 Example: `SELECT * FROM <table> WHERE Id = '111'`.

 If this type of subsetting is not sufficient for your usecase, please reach out to us on Discord.